General Library Information

 Computers and Internet

 The library has 10 computer workstations (8 PCs and 2 iMacs) for free public use.
 All are equipped with high-speed Internet access and Microsoft Word, Excel, and PowerPoint.
 Refer to the “Printer” section for information about making printouts.
 Headphones are available at each computer.
-The library's Internet Use Policy is posted at the computers or can be read here.
+The library’s Internet Use Policy is posted at the computers.

-The library also offers wireless Internet access for personal laptops and other devices that have this capability.
-Please ask the library staff for the current password.
+The library also offers wireless (WiFi) for personal laptops and other devices.

 The James G. Stieringer Conference Center, located across the courtyard from the library, has a 65-seat auditorium.
 It may be reserved for use by eligible health-related nonprofit organizations and public agencies.
-Contact the Grossmont Healthcare District Administration Office to make a reservation at (619) 825-5050 or .
+Reservations are handled by the Grossmont Healthcare District Administration Office.
+Click here for information.

-The library has on display 3-D anatomical models of the heart, brain, eye, ear, hand/elbow, shoulder, knee, torso, and a life-size skeleton with detailed keys that explain the parts.
-Also on display are medical memorabilia, historical medical books, and Native American healing artifacts.
+Medical memorabilia, historical medical books, and a few Native American healing artifacts are on permanent display.
 A focal point in the main room of the library is “Life of Kumeyaay: Remembering the Past,” a painting by nationally-known artist Gene Locklear.
 A portrait of Dr. William C. Herrick also hangs in the main room.
-Other paintings, prints, and photographs are located in the library's conference and study rooms.
+Other paintings, prints, and photographs are located in the library’s conference and study rooms.

 The Library accepts donations on a selective basis.
-Please click here to read the Donation Policy, or call to speak to the Library Director before bringing in any materials.
+Please call (619-825-5010) to speak to the Library Director before bringing in any materials.

 Fines & Fees